forestgrape/coronavirus/2_biological/coronavirus.md

 ### Introduction to the Behavior of Coronaviruses

-Viruses optimized to their environment usually only infect cells involved in the survival of the virus strain:
+Viruses optimized to their environment usually infect cells beneficial to the survival of the virus strain:
 * Cells used as entry point.
 For coronaviruses these are often cells on the epithelial layer of respiratory tract.
 * Cells that support efficient virus replications takes place and virions easily reach the next cells to build up a population.
 For betacoronaviruses these are similar the entry cells i.e. secretory and ciliated cells in the epithelium of the respiratory tract.
 * Cells relevant to leave a host.
 These vary for the different coronavirus species and the hosts infected.
     - Coronaviruses entities infecting outdoor living hosts, usually leave the hosts by feces.
 So cells in the intestine are infected.
     - For indoor living hosts (us humans and our domestic animals) these are often the same cells as entered i.e. cells in the respiratory tract.
 * Cells which are relevant for the host immune response.
 Coronaviruses can infect immune system cells (dendritic and T cells) and induce apoptosis.
+* Sometimes viruses infect cells to manipulate the host behavior.

 ### Cell Behavior of Coronaviruses
 #### Polarized Cells
-* In vitro [cell culture to check] experiments from [McCray & Co](#summary-jia-2005) show both increased apical ACE2 expression and a corresponding increased cell entry from the apical side.
-[McCray & Co](#summary-jia-2005) also observed in the lab that Sars-CoV-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1.
+* In vitro experiments from [Jia et al](#summary-jia-2005) show both increased apical ACE2 expression and a corresponding increased cell entry from the apical side.
+[Jia et al](#summary-jia-2005) also observed in the lab that Sars-CoV-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1.
-* Similar observations for the coronavirus 229E [[McCray](#mccray)]: It infects the cells, corresponding to its receptor (amino-peptidase N) expression, preferably from the apical surface.
+* Similar observations for the coronavirus 229E [[McCray & Co](#mccray)]: It infects the cells, corresponding to its receptor (amino-peptidase N) expression, preferably from the apical surface.
 229E exits apically with a preference of 10:1 (about 91%) for an apical entry and 5:1 (about 83%) even for basal entry.

 ### Cell Specific Behavior of Sars-Cov-2